-Our Home Visiting Team consists of nurses, social workers and nutritionists who provide information and referrals on a wide variety of subjects to all families in our community.
+Our Home Visiting Team consists of nurses, social workers and dietitians who are here to help families with information and support on a wide variety of subjects.

 What a home visitor does

-- Meets with children, women or family in their home or a place of their choosing.
+She will meets with you in your home or a place of your choosing.

-- Assists families to access community resources such as housing, food, transportation, medical care and other services.
+- Assists you in accessing community resources such as housing, food, transportation, pregnancy medicaid, medical care and other services.

-- Provides information about growth and development, health, home safety and parenting concerns such as sleeping, eating, childcare, behavior management and family relationships.
+- Provides you with information about nutrition, growth and development, health education, home safety and parenting concerns such as sleeping, eating, childcare, behavior management, positive parenting skills and family relationships.

-Registered nurses, social workers and dietitians provide a visitation program designed to fit individual family needs:
+Registered nurses, social workers and dietitians provides a program designed to fit individual family needs:

 - Healthy pregnancy education